zellat451/pyjump/README.md

 	- You can also remove files manually, but be careful with that.
 		- If the files you removed were in the past, then the scanning will not find them again.
 		- You can use the button `Reset Whitelist Times` to force a complete scan once again.
 	- Files have many information.
-What interests you is `Type`.
+What interests you is that every file is linked to a whitelist entry and shares its `Type` (which you cannot see on that edition table).
 It can take many values:
 		- `j`: Jump.
 It means that the file is a jump file.
 It will be uploaded to the `Jumps` list.
 		- `s`: Story.
 It means that the file is a story file.
 It will be uploaded to the `Stories` list.
 		- `o`: Other.
 It means that the file is a file of another type.
 It will be uploaded to the `Others` list.